 The level of variation in the gut microbiome between different people and locations across the globe is astonishing.

-While over 1,000 different bacterial species have been found to exist in the human gut, each individual is thought to harbor only around 160 of these.
+While over 1,000 different bacterial species have been found to exist in the human gut, each individual is thought to

 For years, scientists tried to identify a list of bacterial species that were associated with health.